 It ranks in the top 50 nationally for its biological sciences program.
 When you're not in College, this program explodes with extracurriculars.

 One of the many student organizations, such as the Horticulture Club, the Food Science Club, or the UGA Pre-Vet Club, may enter.
 You can choose a particular internship program with a local organization to set you up for future work.

 - Undergraduate or master's degree in Biology, Chemistry, or a related field

 - A minimum GPA of 3.00.
 A minimum GRE score of at least two categories in the 40th percentile.
 Neither MCAT nor SAT scores are approved.

 - Statement of intent

-- Three letters of recommendation Official ratings on TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) for non-Native English speakers
+- Three letters of recommendation Official ratings on IELTS (International English Language Testing System) or TOEFL (Test of English as a Foreign Language) for non-English speakers.

-To get admission in the University Students must declare 90 units a major.
-Upon completing 90 UC Davis units, a hold will be put on a student's registration if he/she is still undeclared.
+To get admission to the University, Students must declare 90 units a major.
+Upon completing 90 UC Davis units, College will put a hold on a student's registration if he/she is still undeclared.

-All major and college changes must be made before the student's graduation quarter commences.
+All College changes must take place before the student's graduation quarter commences.

 - 60 units of upper-division courses